ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 Users verify that the first timestamp is greater than or equal to the timestamp of the rightmost log entry they retained, and that each subsequent timestamp is greater than or equal to the one prior.
 This only requires users to verify a logarithmic number of the newly added log entries' timestamps and guarantees that two users with overlapping views of the tree will detect any violations.
-While retaining only the rightmost log entry's timestamp would be sufficient for this purpose, users retain the timestamps of all log entries along the frontier.
-The additional timestamps are retained to make later parts of the protocol more efficient.
+While retaining only the rightmost log entry's timestamp would be sufficient for this purpose, users retain all log entries along the frontier.
+The additional data is retained to make later parts of the protocol more efficient.

 The Transparency Log defines two durations: how far ahead and how far behind the current time the rightmost log entry's timestamp may be.
 Users verify this